Entertainment & Special Event Insurance — Kelly Insurance Group

 PROVIDE UNDERWRITING INFORMATION

 We'll walk you through what underwriters need for your specific event.
 For smaller, straightforward shows this is usually a quick conversation.
-For larger events or nationally known artists, we may need your venue contract, security plan, and loss run history.
+For larger events or well-known artists, we may need your venue contract, security plan, and loss-run history.
 We'll tell you exactly what's needed — nothing more, nothing less.

 3